 North American Young Generation in Nuclear (NAYGN) provides opportunities for a young generation of nuclear enthusiasts to develop leadership and professional skills, create life-long connections, engage and inform the public, and inspire today’s nuclear technology professionals to meet the challenges of the 21st century.
 Established in 1999, NAYGN has more than 100 local chapters across North America who have dedicated hundreds of thousands of hours to public education activities.

-More information about NAYGN is available at naygn.org, on and Twitter.
+More information about NAYGN is available at naygn.org, on Facebook and Twitter.

 Media contact: Amanda Lang